A house with history in Antigua Guatemala

 You are in a house that has so much history inside it.
-Its style is colonial but, it was built in different times in Guatemala's history as an independent republic.
-Many of the pieces you will find inside the hotel rooms, come from the 18th & 19th century.
+Its style is colonial but it was built at different times in Guatemala's history as an independent republic.
+Many of the pieces you will find inside the hotel rooms come from the 18th and 19th century.
 Such as a very large bed that was hand carved for King Mosquitia of Nicaragua, one of the original chandeliers of the Cathedral of Antigua and a bed that was once in a house of "Hermano Pedro".
-In this house, 5 generations of the Pellecer family have lived.
-They were emigrating between Guatemala and Nicaragua, that's why from both countries you will see different testimonies and find artifacts from both.
+In this house five generations of the Pellecer family have lived.
+They were emigrating between Guatemala and Nicaragua so you will see characteristics and artifacts from both countries.

 This house is located in an area in which the Spanish inquisition operated after the conquest.
-Some construction workers said, if you built something during this time, it is none to rare to find bones and other humans pieces from darker times.
+Some construction workers said that if you built something during this time it was not unusual to find human remains and other evidence of darker times.

-Within a few blocks of the hotel, you find important institutions: The Jesuitism convent (now managed as an artistic and convention center by the Spanish cooperation), the Cathedral, the Central Park with its unique fountain, Iglesia de la Merced, Capuchinas convent, El Palacio de los Capitanes, The Ayuntamiento & many hotels, restaurants & shops.
+Within a few blocks of the hotel you find important institutions: The Jesuitism convent (now managed as an artistic and convention center by the Spanish cooperation), the Cathedral, the Central Park with its unique fountain, Iglesia de la Merced, Capuchinas convent, El Palacio de los Capitanes, The Ayuntamiento and many restaurants and shops.
 Four blocks to the west is the craft market and bus terminal.
 Six blocks to the south east is a recommended church to visit: Iglesia de San Francisco, where you will see many faith testimonies to Hermano Pedro.
 This is a city to be walked.
-In this way, you will discover the hidden treasures of our beautiful city of Antigua Guatemala.
+In this way you will discover the hidden treasures of our beautiful city of Antigua Guatemala.

-Inside the hotel you will see some one of a kind antiques of great value: Larger than king size bed that was made for the King of Mosquitia in Nicaragua.
-It was originally made in Jamaica, then transported to Central America.
+Inside the hotel you will see one of a kind antiques of great value.
+In one room is the larger than king size bed that was made for the King of Mosquitia in Nicaragua.
+It was originally made in Jamaica and then transported to Central America.
 In another room you will see a bed owned by Doña Elvira, previously a governor.
-Hermano Pedro has also sleep in this same bed.
+Hermano Pedro also slept in this bed.
 In another room there is a marvelous chandelier that once hung in Antigua's Cathedral.
 In the corridors you will see paintings by Toribio Jerez from 1850.
-Also, you will see many pieces in the house that came from France to Granada Nicaragua & from there to this house.
+In addition, you will see many pieces in the house that came from France to Granada Nicaragua and finally to this house.

 Another detail present in some hotel rooms is the casullas from 19 century.
 Even if things are partially destroyed, it is possible to appreciate its artistic achievement dedicated to catholic movements.
-As soon as you enter, you will see a drawing resembling the method of working during old times.
+As soon as you enter you will see a drawing resembling the method of working during old times.
 In this house a jewelry factory operated two centuries ago.
-In the hotel corridors & inside some hotel rooms you will see tables, desks, drawers, chairs, from 19 & 20 centuries used to display their jewelry.
-Every piece is original & different to each other.
+In the hotel corridors and inside some hotel rooms you will see tables, desks, drawers, chairs, from the 19th and 20th centuries used to display their jewelry.
+Every piece is original and unique.

 Looking for Palladin, were filmed in this hotel.